Graph Perceiver IO: A General Architecture for Graph Structured Data: Appendix

 For node classification tasks, we set the size of the output query array to $(M \times D_q)$. $M$ and $D_q$ are number of nodes and size of the learnable embedding vector respectively.
 The output array from the last cross attention layer is passed through the logits layer to make the vector size of each node equal to the class size.
 The size of the output array is, then, ($M \times E$). $E$ should be the same size with number of classes.
 We evaluate the cross-entropy loss for node classification tasks.

-$z_{my}$ and $z_{me}$ denote the value of element of $m$th node's row vector corresponding to the label index in output array and each element value of $m$th node's row vector respectively.
+$w_{my}$ and $w_{me}$ denote the value of element of $m$ th node's row vector corresponding to the label index in output array and each element value of $m$ th node's row vector respectively.

-\subsection{Learning for Link Prediction tasks}
+\subsubsection{Learning for Link Prediction tasks}

-We use the Graph Perceiver IO as an encoder to embed the raw node features to the latent embeddings and an inner product decoder to predict edges.
+We use the GPIO as an encoder to embed the raw node features to the latent embeddings and, we adopt an inner product to predict edges.
 Specifically, the output array generated by our model becomes a latent embedding matrix.
 In the same manner, as GAE \cite{kipf2016variational}, we conduct the inner product between each pair of node features.

-Matrix $\mathbf{A}$ is the adjacency matrix, and $\mathbf{Z}$ is the output array. $\sigma$ denotes a sigmoid function.
+Matrix $\mathbf{A}$ denotes the adjacency matrix, and $\mathbf{W}$ is the output array. $\sigma$ denotes a sigmoid function.
 We use reconstruction loss for training the model for link prediction.

 $N_{tr}^{pos}$ denotes a set of positive train edges. $N_{tr}^{neg}$ denotes a set of random sampled negative train edges.
 A $\sigma$ function maps the inner product of embeddings of node pairs to a proper value between 0 and 1.
 The reconstruction loss Eq. \ref{eq:link_loss} is binary cross-entropy loss, which assigns positive edges a label of one and negative edges a label of zero.